BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 **Bitrot.**

-There is theoretical protection against Bitrot, as a user can choose to find his BIP-39 words and record them, but this is not strongly suggested.
-Instead, Passport largely depends on the MicroSD backups, which require a functioning Passport for them to be useful.
+Protecting against Bitrot means ensuring that you don't lose funds due to obsolence of hardware or software.
+Following open standards for storage of seeds or private keys largely does this.
+Theoretically, a user can be totally protected if he finds his BIP-39 words and records them, but this is not strongly suggested.
+Instead, Passport largely depends on the MicroSD backups.
+The easiest way to restore these is directly to a functional Passport, but the 7zip backup files can restored elsewhere using the backup's ByteWords as the password, separating the six words with spaces.
+The result is a text file containing a variety of private key info, which could be restored anywhere.
+Provided that the user understands the procedure, this also entirely overcomes the Bitrot adversary.

 **Disaster.**